Richard Stockton (Continental Congressman): Revolutionary War

 In 1777, all members of Congress and Washington's Continental Army were required to take the oath of allegiance to the United States.
-Stockton as a prisoner of war and taken behind enemy lines was also required to take the oath.
-He was called before the Board, took the oath and was dismissed.
-Stockton did not turn in any protection papers as was required if one signed Howe's proclamation and were given a pardon.
-Because of the parole document Stockton signed with General Howe to gain his freedom, and giving his word of honor not to meddle in the war (required to be given a parole), Stockton resigned from Congress.
+Stockton, as a prisoner of war and taken behind enemy lines, was also required to take the oath.
+He was called before the Board, took the oath, and was dismissed.
+Stockton did not turn in any protection papers, as was required if one signed Howe's proclamation and was given a pardon.
+Because of the parole document Stockton signed with General Howe to gain his freedom that gave his word of honor not to meddle in the war, which was required to be given a parole, Stockton resigned from Congress.
 It took nearly two years to regain his health, according to Dr. Rush.
-In Princeton a rumor started by Mr. Cochran, a Tory, claiming Stockton had taken General Howe's protection, caused Stockton to be spoken against for a short time, but "Mr. Cochran's known quarrel with him makes it very doubtful to candid persons," Rev. John Witherspoon wrote in a letter to his son David.
+In Princeton, a rumor was started by Mr. Cochran, a Tory, who claimed Stockton had taken General Howe's protection, which caused Stockton to be spoken against for a short time, but "Mr. Cochran's known quarrel with him makes it very doubtful to candid persons," Rev. John Witherspoon wrote in a letter to his son David.
 "Common report, moreover, may be attributed to Judge Stockton some of the exploits of a distant cousin, Major Richard Stockton an obnoxious Tory, who did take Howe's protection and went over to the British until he was captured in Feb.
 1777."
-The Major Richard Stockton referenced was, in fact, the first cousin of Richard “the Signer” Stockton, Major Richard Witham Stockton of Princeton, New Jersey, a commissioned officer in the British Army.
-Major Richard Witham Stockton remained loyal to the crown, and at the conclusion of hostilities, emigrated, along with members of his family and other United Empire Loyalist, to what would become New Brunswick, Canada.
+The major Richard Stockton referenced was, in fact, the first cousin of Richard "the Signer" Stockton, Major Richard Witham Stockton of Princeton, New Jersey, a commissioned officer in the British Army.
+Major Richard Witham Stockton remained loyal to the crown, and at the conclusion of hostilities, emigrated, along with members of his family and other United Empire Loyalists, to what would become New Brunswick, Canada.